aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 This repository contains a simple 3D game GameLift example with a backend service designed especially for getting started with MacOS, Windows and mobile development and leveraging deployment automation.

 **Note**: This repository exists for **example purposes only** and you always need to build and validate your own solution for production use.
-There is a known limitation as we are calling describe-matchmaking on a recurring interval to request match status which can hit the API limits with a larger player base.
-To mitigate this, you would use [FlexMatch events](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-events.html) and cache the result in DynamoDB for example.

 # Key Features
 * Uses CloudFormation to automate the deployment of all resources